We’re sure you have a lot of questions about financial assistance, scholarships and loans.

 For renewal of the Adelphi University Grant, AU Panther Grant, Athletic Grants, Residential, and certain endowed/restricted awards, you must maintain full-time status and a minimum 2.0 cumulative grade-point average.
 Eligibility is traditionally reviewed at the end of each academic year.
 Specific renewal criteria for your scholarship(s) will be sent by the Office of University Admissions with your original scholarship letter.
 View individual scholarship terms and conditions for more information.

 If your loan eligibility increases mid-year due to a change in class status (i.e., Freshman to Sophomore, Sophomore to Junior, etc.) you must contact us if you wish to be repackaged for additional loan funds for the spring semester.
-You will receive a letter indicating the amount posted to your account and your option to cancel the loan.
+You will receive an email indicating the amount posted to your account and your option to cancel the loan.

 No. Adelphi students who remain in the U.S. and take a portion of their program via online courses offered by a foreign institution would not be eligible for financial aid for those online courses without a fully executed consortium agreement.